jemmy512/book-notes/Linux/unp.md

  * Default operation of close: it returns immediately. ![](../Images/Unp/7.5-so-linger-1.png)
  * close with SO_LINGER socket option set and l_linger a positive value. ![](../Images/Unp/7.5-so-linger-2.png)
  * close with SO_LINGER socket option set and l_linger a small positive value. ![](../Images/Unp/7.5-so-linger-3.png)
  * A successful return from close, with the SO_LINGER socket option set, only tells us that the data we sent (and our FIN) have been acknowledged by the peer TCP.
-This does not tell us whether the peer application has read the data.
-If we do not set the SO_LINGER socket option, we do not know whether the peer TCP has acknowledged the data.
+This does not tell us whether the peer application has read the data. **If we do not set the SO_LINGER socket option, we do not know whether the peer TCP has acknowledged the data**.
 * Using SHUT_WR to know that peer has received our data. ![](../Images/Unp/7.5-so-linger-4.png)
 * Another way to know that the peer application has read our data is to use an application-level acknowledgment, or application ACK. ![](../Images/Unp/7.5-so-linger-5.png)